EdenKupe/agenda-app/README.md

 # agenda-app
-A Google script based app which automatically creates agendas for meeting from template
+A Google script based app which automatically creates agendas for meetings from a template

 ### How It Works